GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 That way, Geyser recognizes the extension, and gives you access to important methods - such as 'logger()', to get your extensions logger. <br>
 To see all the methods provided by that interface, see [here](https://github.com/GeyserMC/Geyser/blob/master/api/src/main/java/org/geysermc/geyser/api/extension/Extension.java).

 Unlike plugins, extensions do not have a 'onEnable' or 'onDisable' method.
-Instead, most actions are done in events at different stages during Geyser's lifecycle.
+Instead, most actions are done in events at different stages during Geyser's lifecycle using events.
 Some important ones are:
 - `GeyserPreInitializeEvent`: This event is fired when Geyser starts to initialize.
 If you e.g. need to register extension commands that are configured in your config, you would need to load the config here to ensure that your config is ready before the GeyserDefineCommandsEvent is fired.